佛山 Foshan City

 粤剧 CANTONESE OPERA

 Opera is at the heart of Cantonese culture.
 It involves the most prestigious musicians and singers as well as martial artists.
-Opera links music, singing, costumes and traditional music instruments to depict either scenes of the Chinese everyday life or epic stories of the Imperial period, such as fights with weapons inspired by Chinese martial arts.
+Opera links music, singing, costumes and traditional music instruments to depict either scenes of the Chinese everyday life or epic stories of the Imperial period, such as fights with weapons inspired by Chinese military arts.

 The creation of the Chinese opera is commonly attributed to the Emperor Xuanzong of the Tang dynasty, who wrote « The Peach Garden ».
 The first troupe of Cantonese opera Qiong Hua was formed during the Ming dynasty in Foshan / 琼花会馆.

-Martial artists, or even Kung Fu masters, used to be frequently present in troupes, since they could contribute to the creation of martial choreographies.
+Military artists, or even Kung Fu masters, used to be frequently present in troupes, since they could contribute to the creation of martial choreographies.
 They could also contribute to the security of the troupe by teaching them how to defend themselves.
 Martial artists in touring companies used to defend them and their material, as well as their revenues.

 The WanFu stage in the Ancestral Temple of Foshan used to be a major place for performances.
-In memory of traditions and of the past, the Foshan city keeps a particular attention toward Cantonese opera.
+In memory of the past, the Foshan city keeps a particular attention toward Cantonese opera.
 It contributes to the spreading of opera through the creation of the Cantonese opera school that was founded in 2003 with the support of the Guangzhou department for Chinese culture.

 The traditional Chinese medicine comes from the Taoist principles of yin and yang along with the five elements.
 Several types of practices whose the most notorious are : acupuncture, herbalism and massages.
 All of them linked to the same principles inherited from a more than 2,000 years old tradition.
 Kung Fu Masters use Dit Da / 跌打, which aims to heal different external traumas such as contusions, sprains and even fractures.